HKPolyU-UAV/airo_control_interface/README.md

 # AIRo Control Interface
-This project provides a control interfaces based on PX4 that uses customized outter-loop controllers.
-Currently supported customized controllers include Model Predictive Control (MPC), Backstepping Control (BS), and Sliding-Mode Control(SMC).
-By using this package you can have functions such as auto takeoff/landing, RC transmitter control, and follow external trajectory commands.
+This project provides a quadrotor UAV control interfaces based on PX4 that uses customized outter-loop controllers.
+Currently supported controllers include Model Predictive Control (MPC), Backstepping Control (BS), and Sliding-Mode Control(SMC).
+By using this package you can have functions such as auto takeoff/land, RC transmitter control, and follow external trajectory commands with customized outter-loop controllers.

 ## Installation

 It is recommanded to run the package in our docker following instructions ([here](https://github.com/HKPolyU-UAV/docker_practice)).
 By doing so, you can skip the installation section.

-## Prerequisites
+** Prerequisites **
 * ROS ([ROS noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) recommended)
 * [QGroundControl](http://qgroundcontrol.com/)
 * [MAVROS](http://wiki.ros.org/mavros)